awkwardfault/ESP32-Rainmaker-Automation/README.md

 Adding ths line will do the work

-We also need to download drivers of windows to connect the ESP board to the pc Diver name: CP210x_Windows_Drivers
+We also need to download drivers for windows to connect the ESP board to the pc;
+Diver name: CP210x_Windows_Drivers